Kansas Commercial Drivers License

 A commercial drivers license (CDL) opens the door to many new career opportunities.
 If you want to get a commercial drivers license in Kansas, then you've come to the right place.
 We've designed this site to help save you time if you need to get a new CDL, renew a commercial drivers license, replace a commercial drivers license and more!
 Select one of the options below to get started:

 Online application assistance can simplify the process for many DOR related services for a fee, including: renewing your license, applying for a license, registering a vehicle, replacing your license, changing your address and more.
-In addition to the free forms and general instructions available from the DOR offices or websites, you will receive value added products such as a comprehensive Easy Guide containing information relevant to your service needs.
 Where possible, we will prepare your DOR forms and/or provide links to DOR online services.
 You will also receive 30 days of both emergency Roadside Assistance and the Repair Assist consultation service from Road America.
 In addition, you will be able to take advantage of a free membership to BMV Advisors, a state-specific help desk prepared to answer any driver-related questions or concerns you may have.
 Other benefits include an ongoing monthly newsletter and a quarterly magazine covering important updates that affect drivers, important safety tips, trends, legislative updates and ways to save money on vehicle-related services.

 2: Take the CDL Practice Test